ricketytoc/tp/docs/DeveloperGuide.md

 1. Editing a person in the displayed list of persons.

     1. Prerequisites: List all persons using the `list` command.
-Multiple persons in the list.
+At least one person in the list.

     1. Test case: `edit 1 n/John Tan`<br>
        Expected: First person in the list has their name edited to `John Tan`.
 Details of the edited person is shown in the status message.